seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part23-Architecture-of-Software-Delivery.md

 Users
 ```

----
+Your readers never see this pipeline; they just see a URL that works.

-# Wait...
+***

-Does This Look Familiar?
+# Deployment Trees

-We've already discovered:
+We’ve already discovered:

 ```text
 React Trees